Top Things To Do with Babies and Toddlers in Sydney

 There’s so much to do in the beautiful coastal region.
 Perched on Tuggerah Lake, The Entrance is a popular spot for families.
-Visit the gorgeous Vera’s Water Garden, a fun kids splash pool, throw some crumbs to the pelicans and then let the kids run around Memorial Park.
-Or check out on of these secret spots on the Central Coast.
+Visit the gorgeous Vera’s Water Garden, a fun kids splash pool, throw some crumbs to the pelicans at the waterfront and let the kids run around Memorial Park.
+When you're done, explore more secret spots on the Central Coast.

 Sydney is surrounded by some beautiful, lush trails!
 Check out Sydney’s Best Bushwalking trails with Toddlers & Preschoolers and find a track for a fun outdoor adventure.

 Bouncing Off The Walls

 Skyzone’s Little Leapers provides kids under 5 years with a designated indoor trampoline area where they can jump and play with other little ones.
-It is not available during the school holidays.
-However, there are ‘Toddler Only’ jump areas allocated during the holidays.
-Little ones can bounce to their heart’s content in their own safe, dedicated area without big kids mowing them down.
+It is not available during school holidays, however there are ‘Toddler Only’ jump areas allocated then.
+Little ones can bounce to their heart’s content in their own safe space without big kids mowing them down.

 Ultimate Sydney Indoor Play Centre

-Ultimate Sydney in Northmead is a huge entertainment venue, launched in 2016 by two mums who have 7 children between them.
+Ultimate Sydney in Northmead is a huge entertainment venue, launched in 2016 by two mums who have seven children between them!
 It is home to Australia’s largest indoor play centre, divided in two, so little ones are kept safe and secure.
-Open daily.
+It's open daily.